algobulls/algobulls_help_site/docs/member/python-build.md

 [![pythonbuild](imgs/python_build_total_trade.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs/python_build_total_trade.png)

-**User Log:**  Real time logs from strategy execution are displayed in this section.
+vii.
+User Log:  Real time logs from strategy execution are displayed in this section.
 Use these logs to debug your strategy’s behaviour and performance.

 [![pythonbuild](imgs/python_build_user_log.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs/python_build_user_log.png)

-**Order History:** View the order state transition for every order placed by your strategy in depth.
+viii.
+Order History: View the order state transition for every order placed by your strategy in depth.

 [![pythonbuild](imgs/python_build_order_history.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs/python_build_order_history.png)

-## **7. How to code a new strategy?**
+## 6. How to code a new strategy?
 ---

 If you want to create your own strategy, click on the **+ Sign** in the **Code New Strategy** option under the **My Coded Strategies** section.